xannyxs/Easy_QEMU/README.md

 create new virtual machines, start existing virtual machines, and list snapshots.</b>

 ### Installation - 🛠
+There is just one dependency, which is: `qemu`. <br>
+[Here](https://www.qemu.org/download/) you can find the documentation on how to install qemu on your OS.

-Clone the repository to your local machine:
+Clone the repository to your local machine: <br>
 `git clone https://github.com/xvoorvaa/easy_qemu.git`

 ### Usage - ⌨️